MA, Psychology, Marriage and Family Therapy

 - Psychopharmacology: Analyze the role of psychopharmacological agents on the prevention and treatment of psychological dysfunction.

 - Include childhood, family and (if applicable) marital data and values derived from these experiences in relation to your choice of a career in marriage and family therapy/counseling.
-Incorporate two or three relevant experiences that have helped to shape your development and personality; and
+Incorporate two or three relevant experiences that have helped to shape your development and personality.

 - Discuss how you arrived at this point in your career development.
 Include any relevant professional experience.

-- Submit three recommendation forms from individuals who know you in a professional, and/or academic, and /or personal context (i.e. skills with youth, intellectual problem solving skills, character).
+- From individuals who know you in a professional, and/or academic, and /or personal context (i.e. skills with youth, intellectual problem solving skills, character).
 Relatives may not submit recommendations.